LinaSachuk/The-Data-Science-Course-2022-Complete-Data-Science-Bootcamp/README.md

 Moreover, our focus is to teach topics that flow smoothly and complement each other.
 The course teaches you everything you need to know to become a data scientist at a fraction of the cost of traditional programs (not to mention the amount of time you will save).

 ## The Skills

+1. Intro to Data and Data Science

+Big data, business intelligence, business analytics, machine learning and artificial intelligence.
+We know these buzzwords belong to the field of data science but what do they all mean?